 • Ambassador Césy at first used a cipher given to an extraordinary envoy sent before him (called Nans-Angusse Cipher herein).

 • The Cesy-Coeuvres Cipher was used by d'Estrees (Coeuvres), Cardinal de Sourdis, and Sillery in Rome in 1620-1623 in writing to Cesy, Ambassador in Constantinople.
 Sillery (and Bethune) used another cipher (Cesy-Sillery Cipher) in writing to Cesy in 1624.

 When Henry IV was assassinated in May 1610, Queen Marie de Medici became regent for eight-year-old Louis XIII.
-Marie's letters of 15 September and 10 November 1610 to Mr. de Breves (undersigned "Brulart") in BnF fr.3789 (Gallica), f.17, f.19, contain short passages in cipher, not deciphered.
+Marie's letters of 15 September and 10 November 1610 to Savary de Breves, then ambassador in Rome (Wikipedia), (undersigned "Brulart") in BnF fr.3789 (Gallica), f.17, f.19, contain short passages in cipher, not deciphered.
 The cipher does not seem to match the known ciphers used by Savary de Breves (see another article).